ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 Materialized views in ClickHouse are implemented more like insert triggers.
 If there’s some aggregation in the view query, it’s applied only to the batch of freshly inserted data.
 Any changes to existing data of source table (like update, delete, drop partition, etc.) does not change the materialized view.

-Materialized views in ClickHouse does not have deterministic behaviour in case of errors.
+Materialized views in ClickHouse do not have deterministic behaviour in case of errors.
 This means that blocks that had been already written will be preserved in the destination table, but all blocks after error will not.

 By default if pushing to one of views fails, then the INSERT query will fail too, and some blocks may not be written to the destination table.
 This can be changed using `materialized_views_ignore_errors` setting (you should set it for `INSERT` query), if you will set `materialized_views_ignore_errors=true`, then any errors while pushing to views will be ignored and all blocks will be written to the destination table.